-Qualification: A level

-Exam board: Edexcel (9ET0)

-Head of Department: Ms C Nightingale
+Exam board: Edexcel (9ET0) Head of Department: Ms J Holland Email: jxb@forest.org.uk

-Email: cln@forest.org.uk

 What is English Literature?
 At its most basic, English Literature is the study of texts.
 In practice, though, it means the study of language, ideas, philosophy, history, sociology and the ways in which all of these come together to create great works of literature.